Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 The raid leads usually leave the choice of what specs members of the mythic team bring up to the members themselves.
 That said, having the versatility to play at a mythic level for multiple classes / specs is highly valued, such as when we need more ranged, cover specific raid buffs or to fill in for possible absences is always helpful.

-1. Individual output based mostly on Talent choices (you know, the one you picked)
+- Individual output based mostly on talent choices

-5. The person in question is fine switching?
-It is mythic, afterall.
+- Is the person in question is fine switching?

 The raidleads won’t take responsibility for people’s class/spec choices, so long as you do well as your chosen class/spec.
 If a specific spec was needed at the time, then it was needed at the time.
 Similarly, it’s generally not a good idea to switch to an underperforming class/spec unless the individual in question is going to put in the time to outperform their previous choices.
 We advise that those switching classes or specs that are going to be lower throughput should be aware that their place on the progression team may change if they’re already struggling with damage and/or mechanics.